 There are many times that I feel I need to see God directly if I’m going to be able to have strong faith.

-I completely understand why the New Testament rich man, after he had died and was suffering in hell, begged Abraham to send Lazarus to his five brothers, to warn them about the terrible torment.
+Yeshua tells us about a rich man who, after he had died and was suffering in torment, begged Abraham to send Lazarus to his five brothers, to warn them about the terrible suffering.

 Abraham replied, “They have Moses and the Prophets; let them listen to them.”
-In other words, Abraham said that the five brothers should simply read the Word of God, believing that what they couldn’t see was indeed real.
+In other words, Abraham said that the five brothers should simply read the Scriptures, believing that what they couldn’t see was indeed real.

 Abraham’s reply was, “If they do not listen to Moses and the Prophets, they will not be convinced even if someone rises from the dead” (from Luke 16:27-31).